gabrielchaves7/origin_design_system/README.md

 ### Running the project

 Since this project is a package, it's not possible to run it.
-You need to have origin_widgetbook installed to be able to open and navigate between the components :)
+You need to have origin_widgetbook installed to be able to open and navigate between the components :).
+But you can also open the widgetbook at https://origin-widgetbook.netlify.app.

 ## Continuous Integration 🤖
 On each pull request and push, the CI `formats`, `lints`, and `tests` the code.
 This ensures the code remains consistent and behaves correctly as you add functionality or make changes.
 The project uses [Very Good Workflows][very_good_coverage_link] for Code coverage.